Looking for the Best Gifts for Kids this Christmas?

 Keva Planks are a great gift to promote creativity and engineering.
 My daughter has several Keva Planks sets.
 They are super durable and an amazing heirloom quality toy.

-The Keva Cutouts Set is new this year and looks amazing!
-Kids can build ramps, chutes, funnels, and skyscrapers.
 I love the simplicity of this toy and the excitement my kids have over the contraptions they build!

 3) Where’s Waldo